WuProver/MonomialOrderedPolynomial/README.md

 # MonomialOrderedPolynomial
 This library provides a formally verified data structure for efficient [polynomial identity testing](https://en.m.wikipedia.org/wiki/Polynomial_identity_testing) via kernel reduction in Lean 4.
 By leveraging strictly ordered data structures, it ensures reliable in-kernel computation and verification of polynomial operations.
 Although primarily optimized for polynomial identity testing, the library also supports or plans to support a wide range of fundamental operations, including computing degrees, extracting coefficients, performing evaluations, and handling expansions of both univariate and multivariate polynomials across diverse contexts.

-One of the goals of this project is to develop tools that support both the formal verification and the computation of Gröbner bases for polynomial ideals.
-In addition, it may support other fundamental polynomial operations in the future, including greatest common divisors, factorization, and solving polynomial systems.
+One of the project's goals is to develop tools that support both formal verification and the computation of Gröbner bases for polynomial ideals.
+Additionally, it may support other fundamental polynomial operations in the future, including the calculation of greatest common divisors, factorization, and solving polynomial systems.
 For our Gröbner basis formalization, see: [WuProver/groebner_proj](https://github.com/WuProver/groebner_proj).
 This work is still in progress and under active development.

 Both the library and its documents are still WIP.